valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

 * **Slow loading of notes**

-  The loading of the case notes was slow depending on the access control settings.
+  The loading of the case notes could take a long time depending on the access control settings.
 This has been solved.

 ## Breaking changes